Time-Of-Use Rates FAQ

 This information is meant to be an aid to understanding SCE’s Time-Of-Use rates.
 It does not replace pricing information contained in the CPUC-approved tariffs.
 Please refer to the tariffs for a complete list of terms and conditions of service.

 Time-Of-Use (TOU) pricing is a variable rate structure that charges for energy depending on the time of day and the season the energy is used.
 With TOU rates, your bill will be determined by both when you use electricity and how much you use.
-Starting in 2014, eligible business, agricultural, and pumping customers (GS-1, GS-2, PA-1, and PA-2) are required to transition to a TOU rate plan.
-This transition will continue through 2015.
+Beginning in 2014 eligible business, agricultural, and pumping customers (GS-1, GS-2, PA-1, and PA-2) are transitioned to a TOU rate plan.

 During the summer months, June through September, there are three time periods where different rates are charged: On-Peak, Mid-Peak, and Off-Peak.
 During the winter months, October through May, there are only two periods: Mid-Peak and Off-Peak.